zikocult/zikocult/README.md

 ### Hello :)

--  I’m currently studying at 42 School.
+-  I’m currently studying at 42 School in Barcelona.
 -  Finishing the LPCI-1 and DevOps certifications.
 -  I'm really enjoying the path to my new technical profile.
 -  Uploading all the way as Linux administrator and software developer to this profile.
 -  How to contact me?
-I leave a pair of buttons at the bottom, be free to use it.
+I add a pair of buttons, feel free to contact me.

 ##